cdklabs/cdk-amazonmq/API.md

 ### ActiveMqBrokerRedundantPair <a name="ActiveMqBrokerRedundantPair" id="@cdklabs/cdk-amazonmq.ActiveMqBrokerRedundantPair"></a>

 A representation of an active/standby broker that is comprised of two brokers in two different Availability Zones.

+Additional optimizations:
+- When subnet selection returns more then 2 subnets.
+Construct picks first two that do belong to different AZ.
+Warning is annotated.
+If subnet selection does not meet AZ criteria an error is thrown.

 see: https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/active-standby-broker-deployment.html